-Senator Fred Akshar and members of the Senate Republican Conference today sent a letter to Senator John Brooks, Chair of the Senate Standing Committee on Veterans, Homeland Security and Military Affairs, calling on the Democratic Majority to take the steps necessary to release funding allocated in last year's budget for the Joseph P. Dwyer Peer-to-Peer Support Program.
-The program, established with wide-ranging bipartisan support in 2012, provides mental health support services to veterans through New York State.
+State Senator Patty Ritchie, along with members of the Senate Republican Conference this week sent a letter to Senator John Brooks, Chair of the Senate Standing Committee on Veterans, Homeland Security and Military Affairs, calling on the Democratic Majority to take the steps necessary to release funding allocated in last year's budget for the Joseph P. Dwyer Peer-to-Peer Support Program.

+The program, which Senator Ritchie helped spearhead in 2012, provides mental health support services to veterans through New York State, including in the City of Watertown.
 The 2020-21 state budget included approximately \$4.5 million in funding for the program, but the Senate Majority has thus far not requested the Office of Mental Health or the Division of the Budget to release the funding.